 All text labels inside your Tripetto forms can be edited to meet your needs.
 It even has some advanced translation possibilities built in to let your forms fully match the language of your respondents.

+Let's see how to set the right language and translations in your form.
 At the top menu bar of the form builder click

 Determine your form language